keithagroves/agent-to-service/README.md

 ![Status: Alpha](https://img.shields.io/badge/Status-Alpha-yellow) ![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg) [![Discord](https://img.shields.io/badge/Discord-A2S_PROTOCOL-blue?logo=discord&logoColor=white)](https://discord.gg/mMfxvMtHyS)

 The **Agent-to-Service Protocol (A2S)** enables AI agents to dynamically discover and execute service capabilities at runtime.
-A2S defines how agents find various capabilities, and securely interact with them, making it a powerful framework for integrating AI with APIs.
+A2S defines how agents find various capabilities and securely interact with them, making it a powerful framework for integrating AI with APIs.

 ## Overview

-**Why A2S?** Create AI Agents that can dynamically discover and execute new capabilities at runtime, extending beyond their initial programming.
+**Why A2S?** Create AI agents that can dynamically discover and execute new capabilities at runtime, extending beyond their initial programming.

 ## Example